-Limit values and action values - whole body

-- The daily exposure action value for an 8-hour reference period is 0.5 m/s2.
-This means that measures must be taken for loads of 0.5 m/s2 and above. - The daily exposure limit value for an 8-hour reference period is 1,15 m/s2.
+Limit values and action values - the whole-body action value for an 8-hour reference period is 0.5 m/s2.
+This means that measures must be taken for loads of 0.5 m/s2 and above.
+The daily exposure limit value for an 8-hour reference period is 1.15 m/s^2 .
 This limit must not be exceeded.

-Measures to minimise the risk of injury:
+Measures to minimise the risk of injury: Drive at speeds that are not excessive for the surface being driven on.

-- Drive at speeds that are not excessive for the surface being driven on. - Avoid driving over manhole covers, potholes, etc. If possible, level out stretches that are often driven on. - Use an anti-vibration seat suitable for the vehicle.
+Use an anti-vibration seat suitable for the vehicle.
 The seat should have good back support and be easy for the driver to adjust.
-It must have especially good lumbar support, and it is also important that it is adjusted in relation to the driver's weight. - Maintain the vehicle's suspension, shock-absorption, etc.
+It must have especially good lumbar support, and it is also important that it is adjusted in relation to the driver's weight.

+Maintain the vehicle's suspension, shock-absorption, etc.

 New machines should be low-vibration and have seats that limit the vibrations experienced by the operator.
-In addition, the vibration emission should be stated in the directions for use if it exceeds 0.5 m/s2.
+In addition, the vibration emission should be stated in the directions for use if it exceeds 0.5 m/s^2 .

-- At-veiledning B.1.3 om maskiner og maskinanlæg. - At-vejledning D.3.4 om arbejdsrelateret muskel- og skeletbesvær. - At-vejledning D.6.2 om hånd-arm vibrationer. - At-vejledning D.6.7 om helkropsvibrationer. - EU Directive 2002/44/EC of 25 June 2002 of 25 June 2002 on the minimum health and safety requirements regarding the exposure of workers to the risks arising from physical agents (vibration). - BAU Jord til Bords hjemmeside, www.helkropsvibrationer.dk.
+- At-vejledning B.1.3 om maskiner og maskinanlæg. - At-vejledning D.3.4 om arbejdsrelateret muskel- og skeletbesvær. - At-vejledning D.6.2 om hånd-arm vibrationer. - At-veiledning D.6.7 om helkropsvibrationer. - BAU Jord til Bord, Helkropsvibrationer i skovbruget. - BAU Jord til Bords hjemmeside, www.helkropsvibrationer.dk.